TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 uploading large images to reduce the amount of data that participants have to download.
 The avatars are only shown at small sizes, so any image above a size of 128 pixels by 128 pixels will be wasted.
-This corresponds to a file size of roughly 50 Kb, although with the compression of JPG and PNG they should be even smaller.
+This corresponds to a typical file size of below 20 Kb.

 <img src="diagrams/inserting-image.png" alt="How to insert an image" height="275"/>